jamesericdavidson/gokarna/exampleSite/content/posts/theme-documentation-advanced.md

 Moreover, the equation `$y_t = \beta_0 + \beta_1 x_t + \epsilon_t$` (wrapped by single `$`) is displayed in-line as $y_t = \beta_0 + \beta_1 x_t + \epsilon_t$

-## Weights

-The `weight` attribute can be added in the markdown metadata for `post` types.
-We have an option in our config.toml: `params.showPostsOnHomePage` which allows you to:

-1. Show popular posts on home page if the value is set to `popular`.
-It sorts the all the posts by it's weight attribute in ascending order.
-2. Show recent posts on home page if the value is set to `recent`
-3. Do not show anything if the variable is unset or an empty string.

 ## Homepage

 ### About description text